Xilinx/VMC_Help/AIE/IDFT_Stream/README.md

 * **Round convergent to odd:** Round halfway towards nearest odd number.

 No rounding is performed on the **Floor** or **Ceiling** modes.
 Other modes round to the nearest integer.
 They differ only in how they round for values that are exactly between two integers.

+#### SSR

+This parameter is intended to improve performance by parallelizing the DFT processing.
+When this parameter is N>1, the block will have N input ports and N output ports.

+<div class="noteBox">The DFT/IDFT blocks' behavior in SSR mode differs from that of the FFT/IFFT blocks.
+Each input port of the DFT/IDFT should receive the same input samples.
+This differs from the FFT/IFFT blocks, which expect the input samples to be split across the input ports.</div>

 #### Saturation mode